X

 It's hard to believe that we've hit the quarter-century mark for the first 100 years of the 2000s.
 Yet here we are, and with 25 NFL seasons down, plenty of history has been made at the running back position, and it's worth it to take a look at some of the best ever to play the position since the turn of the millennium.

-Though not all of these backs were stellar the entire time they played, and some haven't even finished their careers yet, it's the number of seasons in their prime and the quality of those seasons that drives these rankings.
+Though not all of these backs were stellar the entire time they played, and some haven't even finished their careers yet, it's the number of seasons in their prime and the quality of those seasons that drive these rankings.
 There may be many on this list that are surprising.

 But recency bias plays a role in how many people think about the league, and this article will attempt to mitigate that.
-So let's break down the top 10 players at the RB position since the end of the 1900s.
+So, let's break down the top 10 players at the RB position since the end of the 1900s.

-Be sure to check all of our fantasy football rankings for the 2025 playoffs:
+Be sure to check all of our fantasy football rankings for 2025:

 10. Chris Johnson